maxj723/NBA-lines-predictor/README.md

 # NBA lines predictor

 ### Library of scripts to predict NBA stat lines
-- team points based off team stats and opponent stats
+- points_predictor.ipynb: team points based off team stats and opponent stats
 - more to be added soon

 ### Additional Info